securisec/mixto-scripts/mixto-ghidra/README.md

 The enable the script from the script manager.
 This can be shown using the **green play button**.
 Make sure the search for mixto and check the activate box.

 The integration can then be triggered from `Tools > Mixto` in the menu bar.

+## Dev
+Types are used from [Ghidra stubs](https://github.com/VDOO-Connected-Trust/ghidra-pyi-generator)